-- 93. The RFRA Exclusion clarifies that RFRA does not apply to "providers" that "provide services, facilities, use of public accommodations, goods, employment, or housing to any member or members of the general public."
+- 67. AFA does not fit within the Indianapolis Ordinance exceptions because it is not "organized exclusively... for religious purposes" or "owned or conducted by, or affiliated with, a church or religious institution."
+MCC § 581-404. - 68.
+AFA are considered "persons," under the RFRA definition, Ind.
+Code § 34-13-9-7, because it is a "corporation . . . that exercises practices that are compelled or limited by a system of religious belief held by . . . the individuals[] who have control and substantial ownership of the entity . . . ."
+Id. at § 34-13-9-7(3). - 69.
+The RFRA Exclusion clarifies that RFRA does not apply to "providers" that "provide services, facilities, use of public accommodations, goods, employment, or housing to any member or members of the general public."
 Ind.
 Code § 34-13-9-0.7.
 AFA is a nonprofit (501(c)(3)) corporation, and "provider," Ind.
 Code § 34-13-9-7.5, because it is an "organization" that "offer[s] or provide[s] services, facilities, use of public accommodations [and] goods . . . to members of the general public."
-Id. at § 34-13-9-0.7. - 94.
+Id. at § 34-13-9-0.7. - 70.
 AFA is not associated with a particular church or religious organization-and are not "[a] church or other nonprofit religious organization or society," Ind.
-Code § 34-13-9-7.5-AFA emphasizes Christian principles and precepts within the organizations, including the biblical teaching on marriage and human sexuality. - 95.
+Code § 34-13-9-7.5-AFA emphasizes Christian principles and precepts within the organizations, including the biblical teaching on marriage and human sexuality. - 71.
 The Exclusion stripped AFA of this heightened protection.
 AFA is not within the Exceptions to RFRA's Exclusion to the "provider" definition because they are not "[a] church or other nonprofit religious organization or society, including an affiliated school."
 Ind.
-Code § 34-13-9-7.5 (Exceptions to RFRA's Exclusion). - 96.
-All Plaintiffs intend to engage in substantially similar activities in the future. - 97.
-All Plaintiffs' religious beliefs are sincerely held religious beliefs. - 98.
-All Plaintiffs are presently suffering injuries in fact, caused by challenged provisions, and such harms will be remedied by requested relief, so they have standing and this case is ripe.
+Code § 34-13-9-7.5 (Exceptions to RFRA's Exclusion). - 72.
+All Plaintiffs intend to engage in substantially similar activities in the future. - 73.
+All Plaintiffs' religious beliefs are sincerely held religious beliefs.

+- 74. All Plaintiffs are presently suffering injuries in fact, caused by challenged provisions, and such harms will be remedied by requested relief, so they have standing and this case is ripe. - 75.
+All Plaintiffs are suffering irreparable harm and have no remedy at law.